 The wall in front of Harry Bo faded to an impossibly imperceptible black.
 That was enough to catch his attention; just seconds earlier it had been covered with a dozen ads all flashing and flapping for his attention.
-He stopped to stare at the empty space, Karen pausing at his side before wandering off, her attention focused on something else visible only to her.
+He stopped to stare at the empty space, Hannah pausing at his side before wandering off, her attention focused on something else visible only to her.

 As he stared into the emptiness, he saw a tiny twinkle emerge from the centre of the vast black canvas, a gold and white flash cycling every second like a distant lighthouse.
 He leant in for a closer look at the tiny object, his eyes squinting an inch from the wall.
 It was spinning towards him, slowly growing from the size of a grain of rice until it reached something like life size.
 It was a woman’s engagement ring, gold with a large solitaire diamond.
 Harry moved back as it grew to the size of a basketball, the giant ring following him before floating stationary in the space in front of his chest.
 It cast shadows against the ground from the overhead lights of the night-time cityscape, perfectly rendered to fit the space despite being so obviously out of place.

-He cast a surprised look in Karen’s direction.
+He cast a surprised look in Hannah’s direction.
 She was intently watching whatever was being fed into her sensory augmentor.
 Harry couldn’t see what she could see—his own aug had shut down all other visible advertising and had left him with only the slowly spinning giant ring.
 Whatever she saw had her attention while he was left to the ring.

 A voice spoke to Harry from the direction of the blank wall.